JamesWoolfenden/learn-terraform/docs/aws-vpc.md

 Now in AWS were back to as if we hadn't started.

-So to recap, we made a VPC, checked for drift, fixed the drift and then cleanuped our environment by destroying all our providisoned infrastructure.
+So to recap, we made a VPC, checked for drift, fixed the drift and then cleaned up our environment by destroying all our provisioned infrastructure.

 ## Scaffold revisited